JES Jewelers

 Aging (darkening, tarnishing, or oxidizing) is a natural reaction for almost all metals over time depending on the person and environment this could be a fast or slow process.
 If you like the aging process you can embrace and enjoy it!
 If you don’t like the aged look of your items clean them up using the info below in the How to clean your jewelry section.

-Short answer, no. We are more versed in the art of Jewelry Design & Manufacture, and gemological science; and not in the art of watchmaking.
-But on special requests to those who are in the local area we do offer battery replacements.
+Yes and no. We are more versed in the art of Jewelry Design & Manufacture, and gemological science; and not in the art of watchmaking.
+Therefore we don't do any mechanical repair or servicing.
+But to those who are in the local area we do offer battery replacements.
 Please visit our Watch Battery Replacements page for more details.

 How to clean your jewelry: